Garden of the Flesh

-Garden of the Flesh is a graphic novel written and drawn by Gilbert Hernandez in 2016, and published by Fantagraphics Books.
+Garden of the Flesh is a graphic novel written and drawn by Gilbert Hernández in 2016, and published by Fantagraphics Books.

 The novel consists of sexually explicit retellings of various Biblical stories from the Genesis creation narrative - centring on Adam and Eve, Cain and Abel and Noah's Ark.

 Creation and publication

-Hernandez would state that part of his motivation for creating the book was in response to Robert Crumb's similarly-themed The Book of Genesis, explaining "I was looking at Crumb's version and nobody seems happy in it unless they're fucking someone over.
+Hernández would state that part of his motivation for creating the book was in response to Robert Crumb's similarly-themed The Book of Genesis, explaining "I was looking at Crumb's version and nobody seems happy in it unless they're fucking someone over.
 I just wanted to do a happy version with good-looking people enjoying each other."
-When Mike Lorah of Comic Book Resources charged the artist with deliberately producing an extremely provocative story, Hernandez responded "Sure, but I'm only depicting vanilla sex, which is only for starting a family.
+When Mike Lorah of Comic Book Resources charged the artist with deliberately producing an extremely provocative story, Hernández responded "Sure, but I'm only depicting vanilla sex, which is only for starting a family.
 No titillating violence or corn-holing or sex with animals."

 The first edition of the book was notebook-sized, featured a faux leather embossed cover, and was originally shrink-wrapped - a format The Cornell Daily Sun noted as an "ingenious design" for the subject matter.
 The design was credited to "J. Feeli Pecker" - a pseudonym for Keeli McCarthy.